Biff Back to the Future | Outrun Gaming

 Professor Snape

-Imagine you’re just an ordinary teacher who learns that you’re a basis for one of the most famous characters in modern history.
+Imagine you’re just an ordinary teacher who learns that you’re the basis for one of the most famous characters in modern history.

 That’s what happened to chemistry teacher John Nettleship, who would eventually realize he was the basis for Professor Severus Snape in Harry Potter.